pgjdbc/pgjdbc/docs/content/documentation/server-prepare.md

 During replication the database and consumer periodically exchange ping messages.
 When the database or client do not receive ping message within the configured timeout, replication has been deemed to have stopped and an exception will be thrown and the database will free resources.
-In PostgreSQL™ the ping timeout is configured by the property `wal_sender_timeout` (default = 60 seconds).
+In PostgreSQL® the ping timeout is configured by the property `wal_sender_timeout` (default = 60 seconds).
 Replication stream in pgjdc can be configured to send feedback(ping) when required or by time interval.
 It is recommended to send feedback(ping) to the database more often than configured `wal_sender_timeout` .
 In production systems
 I use value equal to `wal_sender_timeout / 3` .
 It's avoids a potential problems with networks and changes to be